nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

         and shaping an ion beam of an instrument to offer focused-ion beam (milling) capabilities.

     :ref:`NXimage_set`:
         Base classes for storing acquisition details for individual images or stacks of images.
-Specialized versions can be defined and use controlled vocabulary terms for group name prefixes like **adf** annular dark field, **bf** bright field, **bse** backscattered electron, **chamber** camera to monitor the stage and chamber, **df** darkfield, **diffrac** diffraction, **ecci** electron channeling contrast imaging, **kikuchi** electron backscatter diffraction, **ronchigram** - convergent beam diffraction pattern, or **se** secondary electron.
+Specialized versions can be defined.
+Each such uses controlled vocabulary terms for group name prefixes like **adf** annular dark field, **bf** bright field, **bse** backscattered electron, **chamber** camera to monitor the stage and chamber, **df** darkfield, **diffrac** diffraction, **ecci** electron channeling contrast imaging, **kikuchi** electron backscatter diffraction, **ronchigram** - convergent beam diffraction pattern, or **se** secondary electron.

     :ref:`NXinteraction_vol_em`:
-        A base class to describe details about e.g. the simulated or known volume of interaction of the electrons with the specimen.
+        A base class to describe details about e.g. the assumed or simulated volume of interaction of the electrons with the specimen.

     :ref:`NXion`:
-        A base class to describe charged molecular ions with an adjustable number of atoms/isotopes building each ion.
+        A base class to describe molecular ions with an adjustable number of atoms/isotopes building each ion.
 Right now the maximum number of atoms supported building a molecular ion is 32.
 Suggestions made in reference `DOI: 10.1017/S1431927621012241 <https://doi.org/10.1017/S1431927621012241>`_ are used to map isotope to hash values with which all possible isotopes can be described.

     :ref:`NXlens_em`:
         A base class to detail an electro-magnetic lens.
 In practice, an electron microscope has many such lenses.
 It is possible to specify as many lenses as necessary to represent eventually each single lens of the microscope and thus describe how the lenses are affecting the electron beam.
 This can offer opportunities for developers of software tools which strive to model the instrument e.g. to create digital twins of the instrument.
 We understand there is still a way to go with this to arrive there though.
 Consequently, we suggest to focus first on which details should be collected for a lens as a component so that developers of application definitions can take immediate advantage of this work.

     :ref:`NXfabrication`:
         A base class to bundle manufacturer/technology-partner-specific details about a component or device of an instrument.

     :ref:`NXoptical_system_em`:
         A base class to store for now qualitative and quantitative values of frequent interest